Codemaine/React-Mesh-Gradient/README.md

 `pauseWhenNotInView` - Whether or not to pause the gradient when it is not in view.

 `idleTime` - The time in seconds to wait before pausing the gradient due to inactivity.

+`loading` - Boolean indicating whether the gradient is loading.
+While `true`, you can display a loading overlay.

 `backgroundColor` - The background color of the gradient.
 The color should be in hex string.